 You can safely store your 95% ethanol in either #1 LDPE or #2 HDPE plastic bottles.

-Campfire stones will shield the wind, and can also support a traditional stove.
+Campfire stones will shield the wind, and can also support cookware.
 Even in the desert, you can dig a pit in the sand.
 If you can't manage a few rocks of the same height to keep your pot over the fire, you can always use your tent stakes as a stand for the pot.
 This makes for the best ultralight stove.

-If there is no firewood anywhere in sight, then I can use either an alcohol or solid fuel option.
+If there is no firewood anywhere in sight, then you can use either an alcohol or solid fuel option.
 A canister stove is too civilized for me.
 My life doesn't revolve around food.
+A canister is also really noisy.
+You'll only hear water start to boil with the alcohol or solid fuel options.

 A great video review of alcohol vs gas stoves: https://www.youtube.com/watch?v=STyM5xKf5cU